tayters/ras_speedo/README.md

     ffmpeg -i "%%F" -ss 00:00:00 -t 00:00:30 -vf scale=1280:720 -r 10 "%output_folder%\!filename!_trimmed.mp4"
 )
 ```
 2. Run trim.bat.
 This will go through the input folder and reduce the length, resolution and frame rate of the videos.
+It will then copy to the ouput folder.
 3. There will now be a folder of smaller videos ready for analysis.

  ## Video Analysis
+ 1. Run ras-speedo.exe.
+ 2. Enter file path of video to analyse.
+You can copy filepath by holding the shift key, right clicking the file and selecting copy as path.
+(Make sure to delete the quotation marks)
+ 3. Select 10 fish at random and track their swimming path through the video.
+Use a left mouse click to mark a point and the '>' '<' keys to cycle through the frames.